“2nd Palmetto Regiment”

 |March||Longstreet’s two divisions returned to Virginia|

-The regiment offered desperate resistance in Tapp Field along the Plank Road against Hancock’s attack, buying time until Longstreet’s Corps arrived on the field.
-It lost 12 men killed and 81 wounded.
+The regiment offered desperate resistance, leading the counterattack in Tapp Field along the Plank Road against Hancock’s assault that had broken the Third Corps.
+It bought time until the rest of Longstreet’s Corps arrived on the field.
+The regiment lost 12 men killed and 81 wounded.
 Lieutenant Colonel Gaillard was mortally wounded and Lieutenant Colonel Donald was wounded in the leg.

 After the battle Major William Wallace was promoted to lieutenant colonel and Captain Benjamin R. Clyburn of Company H was prtomoted to major.